Hiva Oa: Fauna

 The fauna of the Marquesas Islands is limited to land and sea birds, insects, reptiles, butterflies and spiders.
-The Marquesas warbler (Acrocephalus mendanae mendanae) is endemic to Hiva Oa and the neighboring island of Tahuata.
+The reptiles of this area include a few species of gecko and skinks.
+Birds include the Marquesas warbler, (Acrocephalus mendanae mendanae) endemic to Hiva Oa and the neighboring island of Tahuata, The Marquesan Kingfisher, the Marquesan monarch and several species of dove.
+The island used to be home to Marquesan swamphen, before they went extinct.
 There are no animals that are dangerous to humans.
 The nono fly, a type of black fly which occurs in the interior, is extremely unpleasant.

 Population

-In 2012, the population of Hiva Oa was 2,190, of which 1,845 lived in the commune of Acounda and 345 in the village of Puama'u.
+In 2012, the population of Hiva Oa was 2,190, of which 1,845 lived in the commune of Atuona and 345 in the village of Puama'u.
 The inhabitants speak the southern Marquesan language, related to other Polynesian languages, and French.

 Religion

-The majority of the island's population professes Christianity as a result of the activity of both Catholic missionaries and various Protestant groups.
-The Catholic Church controls 6 religious buildings on the island, including the Church of the Immaculate Conception (Église de l'Immaculée Conception) in Atuona (the island's capital), the Church of Saint Anne (Église de Sainte-Anne) in Hanaiapa, the Church of Our Lady of Lourdes (Église de Notre-Dame-de-Lourdes) in Hanapaaoa, the Church of Saint Joseph (Église de Saint-Joseph) in Nahoe, the Church of the Sacred Heart (Église du Sacré-Cœur) in Puamau, and the Church of Our Lady of the Sacred Heart (Église de Notre-Dame du Sacré-Cœur) in Taaoaoa.
+The population is primarily Christian, due to Catholic missionaries.
+The Catholic Church controls six religious buildings on the island, including the Church of the Immaculate Conception (Église de l'Immaculée Conception) in Atuona; the Church of Saint Anne (Église de Sainte-Anne) in Hanaiapa; the Church of Our Lady of Lourdes (Église de Notre-Dame-de-Lourdes) in Hanapa'aoa; the Church of Saint Joseph (Église de Saint-Joseph) in Nahoe; the Church of the Sacred Heart (Église du Sacré-Cœur) in Puamau; and the Church of Our Lady of the Sacred Heart (Église de Notre-Dame du Sacré-Cœur) in Ta'aoaoa.

-According to the mythology of the ancient local religion, the gods created the Marquesas as their home.
+According to local myth, the gods created the Marquesas as their home.
 Therefore, all the islands have names related to the construction of a house: Hiva Oa means long ridge.